guilhemmarchand/telegraf-kafka/docs/implementation.rst

         host: "confluent-consumer-interceptor"
       command: "/usr/bin/control-center-console-consumer /etc/confluent-control-center/control-center.properties --topic _confluent-monitoring"

-*Then run the container:*
+*Then run the container in attached mode: (as opposed to daemon mode with the -d option)*

 ::

-  docker-compose stop confluent-interceptor
-  docker-compose rm -f confluent-interceptor docker-compose up confluent-interceptor
+  docker-compose up confluent-interceptor

 *The container will output to stdout, any failure to start the console consumer due to a properties issues would appear clearly:*